Education, Work and Research Experience

 University Didactics, Teaching and Supervising Experience

-Marcel has passed sound training in higher education teaching (2011-2013) and holds the Saxonian Certificate of University Didactics from Saxony’s Centre for Teaching and Learning (HDS).
-He possesses teaching experience as a mentor of the courses: »Basics of Electrical Engineering« (winter semester 2011/12) and »Electric and Magnetic Fields« (summer semester 2012) at TUD.
-In addition, he supervised four master’s theses (one of which was assigned the GLOBALFOUNDRIES award) and four interdisciplinary student research projects.
-His students, up to now, came from India, China, or Germany.
-At CU Boulder, he has mentored a first-year graduate student from the United States (since 2022).
+From 2011 to 2013, Marcel received comprehensive training in teaching and learning in higher education at the Hochschuldidaktisches Zentrum Sachsen (HDS) and holds the Sächsisches Hochschuldidaktik-Zertifikat (Saxon Certificate in Teaching and Learning in Higher Education, 2013) .
+He gained teaching experience at TUD as an instructor for the courses: »Fundamentals of Electrical Engineering« (winter semester 2011/12) and »Electric and Magnetic Fields« (summer semester 2012).
+In addition, he supervised four master’s theses (one of which received the GlobalFoundries Award 2016) and four interdisciplinary student research projects at TUD.
+Since 2022, he has been mentoring two graduate students at CUB.

 Membership in Scientific Networks and Societies